h0nzZik/minuska/doc/comparison-to-k-framework.md

 they are hard to debug in practice: as far as we know, K does not have any debugging facilities for showing what happens inside one computational step.
 Second, function rules do not play nice with K's formal verification facilities.
-The K framework implements a logic known as ``reachability logic'' (RL) for reasoning about circular and repetetive behavior of programs.
+The K framework implements a logic known as "reachability logic" (RL) for reasoning about circular and repetetive behavior of programs.
 In RL, one can pose the claim to be proven as a so-called circularity and use it to discharge proof obligations after prograss has been made using a computational step;